ruanpereira/Arch_EXP/README.md

 The system only come with the bare minimum installation, and you construct the system as it pleases you.
 Since the partition table, to the desktop enviroment(or windows manager) of your choice.

 # Installation script forked here.
+(On construction)
 After installing a few times, i figured what are the important things, so i needed a rapid way to install it.
 So, i searched for a pre-made recipe for the script, and i founded it here: https://github.com/tom5760/arch-install .
 After that, i just edited with my things, based on another archive here.
 You can find the edited script on a forked project here.
 # The Experience (2023)